s4ac/s4ac.github.io/classes/bounjour_code/README.md

 With this tool we will be able transform a webpage into our canvas and with few line of code we will make it colorful and interactive.

-As inspiration I suggest to take the websites made by [Rafël Rozeandaal](https://www.newrafael.com/websites/)
+As inspiration I suggest to take a look to the websites made by [Rafël Rozeandaal](https://www.newrafael.com/websites/)

 ## Schedule

-### 19.03.2018
+### 19.03.2018 18:00 – 22:00

 We will cover those topics: